JosiasWerly/Studies/readme.md

 - engine, editor and project in different layers.
 - the sample project is loaded using hotreload concept.
-- memoryManangement by reference couting.
+- memoryManangement by reference counting.